python-poetry/poetry/docs/cli.md

 If there is no `poetry.lock` file, Poetry will create one after dependency resolution.

-If you want to exclude one or more dependency group for the installation, you can use the `--without` option.
+If you want to exclude one or more dependency groups for the installation, you can use the `--without` option.

 ```bash